rdlauer/articles/blues/pico-python-code/post.md

 ## Set Up Your Pico for MicroPython

-You program your Pico's firmware by connecting it to your computer and simply dragging-and-dropping a file on to it.
+You program your Pico's firmware by holding down the `BOOTSEL` button, connecting it to your computer via USB, and dragging-and-dropping a file on to it.
 Pretty magical.
 But...MicroPython isn't supported out of the box.

 Thankfully the folks at Raspberry Pi have done the heavily lifting to let us install MicroPython easily.